Ruthless Records: N.W.A breakup and other Ruthless artists

-Though N.W.A was highly successful, Dr. Dre was advised by The D.O.C. and the rapper's friend, Suge Knight, that he should leave the label to avoid any possible financial meddling by Heller, offering to extricate Dr. Dre from his Ruthless contract.
-Eventually, Suge succeeded in procuring Dre, D.O.C. and Michel'le's contracts—through reportedly illicit means—and proceeded to set up Death Row with Dr. Dre.
+Though N.W.A was highly successful, Dr. Dre was advised by The D.O.C. and the rapper's friend, Suge Knight, that he should leave the label to avoid any possible financial meddling by Heller, offering to extricate Dre from his Ruthless contract.
+Eventually, Knight succeeded in procuring Dre, D.O.C. and Michel'le's contracts—through reportedly illicit means—and proceeded to set up Death Row Records with Dre.

-Now short of Dr. Dre, Eazy-E signed various other acts that would assist him in a subsequent rivalry with Death Row.
-Gangsta Dresta and B.G.
-Knocc Out were among the most vocal of these rappers, with DJ Yella, 187 um and new producer Rhythum D producing.
+Now short of Dr. Dre and The D.O.C., Eazy-E collaborated with several other artists, including rappers B.G.
+Knocc Out and Gangsta Dresta, as well as producers like Big Hutch and Rhythm D to fill their void.
+These collaborators played key roles in supporting Eazy during his rivalry with Death Row Records.
+Although closely affiliated with Ruthless Records, B.G.
+Knocc Out and Gangsta Dresta were never officially signed to the label.
+In August 1993, Relativity Entertainment Distribution announced that it would handle marketing and distribution services for Ruthless.
+The announcement came 2 months after Ruthless severed ties with Priority.
+In response to diss tracks such as Bitches Ain't Shit and the intro to Dr. Dre's 1992 debut, The Chronic, Eazy-E released It's On (Dr. Dre) 187um Killa through Epic Records and Ruthless.
+Released in October 1993, the majority of the EP as well as its title were directed towards Dr. Dre, Snoop Doggy Dogg and Death Row.
+It's On (Dr. Dre) 187um Killa remains to be Eazy-E's best selling project, debuting in the top five on the Billboard 200 and sold over two million copies in America.
+The EP has been certified double platinum by the RIAA.
 While MC Ren and DJ Yella stayed neutral, they remained with Ruthless, releasing several LPs.
-Eazy-E released several high-profile LPs dissing Dr. Dre, including most famously It's On (Dr. Dre) 187um Killa.
-Producer Big Hutch/Cold 187 um alleges that during this time period, with Ruthless switching distributors from Priority to Relativity and Epic, even Wright began to feel as though Heller wasn't being honest with the label's finances:
+Producer Big Hutch/Cold 187 um alleges that during this time period, with Ruthless switching distributors from Priority to Relativity and Epic, even Wright began to feel as though Heller was dishonest with the label's finances:

-However he added, "...
-I can’t knock Jerry Heller... because Jerry Heller gave us all an opportunity.
+However he added, "I can't knock Jerry Heller... because Jerry Heller gave us all an opportunity.
 He took us to the people to get massive exposure.
-We couldn’t have walked through the doors as brothers like that.
+We couldn't have walked through the doors as brothers like that.
 We needed a guy like Jerry Heller to do that.
 You need that face, you need that voice, you need that guy with a connect like that.
-Without him there wouldn’t have been none of that..."
+Without him there wouldn't have been none of that."

-Eazy-E allegedly fired Jerry Heller, shortly before his death in 1995.
+Eazy-E allegedly fired Heller shortly before his death in 1995.